 The ALI offers a number of courses to help international students improve their English skills.
-Many students are required to take ALI classes as a continuing registration requirement, but most ALI classes are also available for international students as electives.
+Many students are required to take ALI classes as a continuing registration requirement.
+Most ALI classes are also available for international students as electives.
 (Please note: Students who enroll in an ALI class as an elective may be moved to another class at a more appropriate level at the discretion of the instructor).
 The following is a list of all ALI courses.
 Please check the USC Schedule of Classes to see which courses are available this semester.